jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 The output of this device has a very trashy [#trashy]_ quality to it, and sounds like it was produced with a tracker [#tracker]_ such as Fast Tracker II.

+There's also a reason for using a drum loop as an example.
+The ability to express time and occurances in time is a defining attribute of Python score, and percussion-based events are great for honing in on timing. *Do not be mislead into thinking Python Score caters to 4/4 drumming music, as this is far from the truth.*

 The Python Interpretor
 ======================